MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 * Clone the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo to your local drive.
 Use repo directory `/extension-getting-started-part2/extension-getting-started-part2`.
 * Download the source code from the repo directory [MicrosoftEdge-Extensions repo > extension-getting-started-part2](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2).

 Then you can install and run the finished extension that's in the repo, per [Sideload an extension to install and test it locally](extension-sideloading.md).
+The tab must first contain a webpage.

 <!-- ====================================================================== -->